tomMoulard/htransformation/README.md

 ### Join

-A Join rule will concat the values of the existing header with the new one.
-If the header doesnt exist, it'll do nothing
+A Join rule will concatenate the values of the existing header with the new one.
+If the header doesn't exist, it'll do nothing

 It needs 3 arguments
 - `Header`, the header you want to join